What is shared ownership?

 Shared ownership eligibility

-Anyone with a household income of less than £80,000 outside London, and £90,000 inside London, is now able to buy a shared ownership home, with the previous restrictions on income and location now relaxed.
+Anyone with a household income of less than £80,000 outside London, and £90,000 inside London, is able to buy a shared ownership home.

 In the past, certain groups, such as teachers and nurses, had been given priority, but this now only applies to military personnel.

 What is 'staircasing'?